Supply chain: Trends affecting supply chains

+The consulting firm Deloitte refers to more extensive supply chains emerging and greater complexity emerging due to increasing globalization of market access, along with seeing reconfiguration of supply chains as an observable trend.
+Some supply chain reconfiguration has been undertaken for cost reduction purposes, but other objectives include speedier delivery to customers and the creation of new value-adding services.

-With the increasing globalization and easier access to different kinds of alternative products in today's markets, the contribution of product design to generating demand is more significant than ever.
-In addition, as supply, and therefore competition, among companies for the limited market demand increases and as pricing and other marketing elements become less distinguishing factors, product design likewise plays a different role by providing attractive features to generate demand.
+With easier access to different kinds of alternative products in today's markets, the contribution of product design to generating demand is more significant than ever.
+In addition, as supply—and therefore competition—among companies for the limited market demand increases, and as pricing and other marketing elements become less distinguishing factors, product design plays a different role by providing attractive features to generate demand.
 In this context, demand generation is used to define how attractive a product design is in terms of creating demand.
 In other words, it is the ability of a product's design to generate demand by satisfying customer expectations.
-But product design affects not only demand generation but also manufacturing processes, cost, quality, and lead time.
-The product design affects the associated supply chain and its requirements directly, including manufacturing, transportation, quality, quantity, production schedule, material selection, production technologies, production policies, regulations, and laws.
-Broadly, the success of the supply chain depends on the product design and the capabilities of the supply chain, but the reverse is also true: the success of the product depends on the supply chain that produces it.
+However, product design affects not only demand generation but also manufacturing processes, cost, quality, and lead time.
+Product design directly affects the associated supply chain and its requirements, including manufacturing, transportation, quality, quantity, production schedules, material selection, production technologies, production policies, regulations, and laws.
+Broadly, the success of the supply chain depends on product design and the capabilities of the supply chain; the reverse is also true: the success of the product depends on the supply chain that produces it.